gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 A node may be removed from the OSCORE group, due to expired or revoked authorization, or after its own request to the Group Manager.

-If the application requires forward security, the Group Manager SHALL generate updated security parameters and group rekeying material, and provide it to the remaining group members (see {{sec-group-rekeying-process}}).
-The leaving node must not be able to acquire the new security parameters and group keying material.
+If the application requires forward security, the Group Manager SHALL generate updated security parameters and group keying material, and provide it to the remaining group members (see {{ssec-leave-rekeying}}).
+The leaving node must not be able to acquire the new security parameters and group keying material distributed after its leaving.

 Same considerations in Section 5 of {{I-D.palombini-ace-key-groupcomm}} apply here as well, considering the Group Manager acting as KDC.
 In particular, a node requests to leave the OSCORE group as described in Section 5.2 of {{I-D.palombini-ace-key-groupcomm}}.